Berserk-Games/Tabletop-Simulator-API/docs/base.md

 	* [<span class="tag boo"></span>](types.md) **triggerOnKeyUp**: Whether the `callback` is _also_ executed when the hotkey is released.
 The `callback` is always triggered when the hotkey is pressed.
         * {>>Optional, defaults to false.<<}

-Hotkey bindings do not prevent the behavior of Settings key bindings i.e. if `R` (shuffle by default) is assigned as a hotkey, the hotkey callback and the default shuffle behavior will both be executed whenever `R` is pressed.
+Hotkey bindings do not prevent the behavior of Settings key bindings i.e. if ++R++ (shuffle by default) is assigned as a hotkey, the hotkey callback and the default shuffle behavior will both be executed whenever ++R++ is pressed.

 !!!example
 	```lua